With the proper defense, you might be able to reduce or even dismiss your dealing in a controlled substancecharges.

 Suppose you were found with five grams of heroin on you along with plastic bags, spoons, and other packing materials.
 In that case, the prosecutor could elect to bump your possession with intent to deliver charges up to trafficking charges.

 The consequences of drug dealing in Indianapolis vary widely.
-The type and amount of drug and any enhancing circumstances factor into your potential penalties.
+The type and amount of controlled substance and any enhancing circumstances factor into your potential penalties.

 Aggravating Factors in Your Drug Dealing Case